Skip to content

 Visualizer Reference

-Nokkvi features a custom-built, hardware-accelerated visualizer powered by PipeWire and WGSL shaders.
-This reference explains the various modes and color mapping strategies available in config.toml.
+Nokkvi features a custom-built, GPU-accelerated visualizer that runs an internal FFT over Nokkvi’s own audio output and renders it with WGSL shaders.
+This reference explains the modes, effects, and color-mapping strategies available in config.toml.

 The bars mode renders frequency data as vertical columns.
 It is highly configurable with various gradient and peak behaviors.